axonivy-market/doc-factory/doc-factory-doc/source/doc-factory/mail-merging.rst

      in the same row as the first cell.
    * The names of the columns in the DataTable must match the merge field name.
      Unless you have specified mapped fields the merge will not be successful for those fields whose names are different.
-In the Ivy Implementation of this feature we use the Dataclasses Class names as TableStart names and the Dataclasses attributes names as mergefields names (more information :ref:`here <mail-merge-nested-mapping>`).
+In the |ivy| Implementation of this feature we use the Dataclasses Class names as TableStart names and the Dataclasses attributes names as mergefields names (more information :ref:`here <mail-merge-nested-mapping>`).